melgish/weather-gauges/README.md

 # Weather Gauges
 ## https://weathergauges.njfiorello.com
 Some svg gauges relating to weather.
+Built with Angular 5.